naftulikay/katyperry/README.md

 $ helm init --service-account tiller
 ```

 From here, the sky's the limit and the course uncharted.
+Continue [here](demos/) for demo docs.